rails/rails/guides/source/classic_to_zeitwerk_howto.md

 This is the most common kind of discrepancy you may find, it has to do with acronyms.
 Let's understand why do we get that error message.

-The classic autoloader is able to autoload `VAT` because its input is the name of the missing constant, `VAT`, invokes `underscore` on it, which yields `vat`, and looks for a file called `var.rb`.
+The classic autoloader is able to autoload `VAT` because its input is the name of the missing constant, `VAT`, invokes `underscore` on it, which yields `vat`, and looks for a file called `vat.rb`.
 It works.

 The input of the new autoloader is the file system.
 Give the file `vat.rb`, Zeitwerk invokes `camelize` on `vat`, which yields `Vat`, and expects the file to define the constant `Vat`.
 That is what the error message says.